ahmadhanif3/os222/links.md

 # LINKS

-*Note that this isn't complete yet.
+*Note that this page isn't complete yet.
 I will update this page as i progress through the semester finding new sources for learning.<br>
-*Week 00, 01

 - [OSC10 Slides](https://www.os-book.com/OS10/slide-dir/index.html)<br>
 I personally think that this website could really help you